SamFelix03/alelo-app/README.md

-# StreetVend - Expo App
+# Alelo -  App

-StreetVend is a mobile app that connects street vendors with local customers in real-time.
+Alelo is a mobile app that connects street vendors with local customers in real-time.
 The app supports two user roles:
 - **Buyers**: Find and purchase from local vendors
 - **Sellers**: Showcase and sell products to nearby customers